FarEyeTechnologies/wednesdays-with-kubernetes/day4/README.md

 Annotations:        alpha.kubernetes.io/provided-node-ip: 192.168.5.1
 ```

-## Next, create a manifest that uses node affinity to match the pods with this specific node with the label.
-The manifest below defines a rule that enforces the given condition.
-The pod will only get scheduled on a node containing a label with the key name and the value app-worker-node.

 ## The kubectl taint command with the required taint allows us to add taints to nodes.
 The general syntax for the command is:
 ```bash
 kubectl taint nodes <node name> <taint key>=<taint value>:<taint effect>